Sagarika311/Cartoonifying-Image-with-OpenCV-and-Python/README.md

 6. OS: For OS interaction.
 Here, to read the path and save images to that path.</br>

 # Step 2: Building a File Box to choose a particular file.
-In this step,the main window of application is built, where the buttons, labels, and images will reside.
+In this step, the main window of application is built, where the buttons, labels, and images will reside.
 Also give it a title by using the title() function.

 Explanation:
 fileopenbox() is the method in easyGUI module which returns the path of the chosen file as a string.
 It opens the file box, i.e the pop-up box to choose the file from the device, which opens every time while running the code.